zakgogi/Lap2-code-challenge/README.md

 ### Installation

-- clone repo and navigate to folder.
+- Clone repo and navigate to folder.
-- run `docker compose up`.
+- Run `docker compose up`.

 ### Usage

-- visit [localhost:3000](http://localhost:3000/) to view server.
+- Visit [localhost:3000](http://localhost:3000/) to view server.
-- cd into client folder and run `http-server` or use live server extension to view client.
+- Cd into client folder and run `http-server` or use live server extension to view client.

+### Resetting

+- To reset server and preserve posts that have been inserted by the user, run `docker compose down`.
+- To completely teardown server and users posts, run `docker compose down --remove-orphans --volumes`.

 ## Server